 According to Colliers, the number of new housing units has gone from 27,000 to 12,700 per quarter during this period.
 At the same time, the vacancy rates improved much during the first two quarters of 2018.

-Below you can see some key findings about the real estate market in Metro Manila during the first half of 2018:
+Key findings in Metro Manila’s real estate market during the first half of 2018:

 How will Philippines’s real estate market perform in 2019?